Welcome to the podcast of Load Caesars for, what are we, Thursday?

 Right there.

-GDP right there, yeah.
+GDP right there, yes.

 GDP.

-Future debt is like it.
+Yeah, like it.

-Um, so let's begin with part one the legal obstacles to mass deportations.
+The legal obstacles to mass deportations.

-Because of course, there are many legal obstacles to mass deportations.
+Because, of course, there are many legal obstacles to mass deportations.

 Thank you, Mr. Blair.